UCSD-E4E/baboons-on-the-move/README.md

 Running `./cli code` will open the installed instance of Visual Studio Code and ensure that the expected extensions are installed.
 ### Data
 Running `./cli data` will download the data from the Team's Google Drive.
+### Decrypt
+Running `./cli decrypt` will ask for a password for decrypting all files in the `encrypted` folder.
+It will use the `ENCRYPTION_KEY` environment variable as the password if supplied.
+### Encrypt
+Running `./cli encrypt` will ask for a password for encrypting all files in the `decrypted` folder.
+It will use the `ENCRYPTION_KEY` environment variable as the password if supplied.
 ### Format
 Running `./cli format` will use `black` to automatically format all of the Python scripts.
 ### Install